-This is done by first considering a buyers' entire journey, then designing a customized funnel with content that caters to their needs at different touchpoints.
+This is done by first considering a buyers' entire journey, then designing a customized funnel with different types of content that cater to various learning styles and the consumers needs at different touchpoints.
 The basic touchpoints of a sales process are:

 In the digital jargon, a funnel is the process a buyer goes through before a sale is made.
 It's called a “funnel” because all the steps in the process are designed towards helping people make an informed purchasing decision.
-The lack of educational content and a well thought-out process means your leads, prospects and existing clients are slipping through the cracks; probably buying from your competitor with stable systems.
-You want your content and your sales funnels to delight your customers at all touchpoints, so they become happy, loyal buyers and brand ambassadors.
+The lack of variety educational content and a well thought-out process means your leads, prospects and existing clients are slipping through the cracks; probably buying from your competitor with stable systems.
+You want to have sales funnels with rich content that delights your customers at all touchpoints, so they become happy, loyal buyers and brand ambassadors.

 2. Out of Sight Out of Mind?

 Just because a sale has been made doesn't mean the customer's value diminishes.
 Many companies neglect to nurture past clients and have no after-sales customer care.
 If the client is not extremely satisfied, it can lead to buyers remorse or, in the future they'll consider your competitor and advise others to look at options instead of referring you.
 A customer is important, before, during and after the sale.
 Integrate a follow-up system to rate your customer's satisfaction, at least once after the sale.
-This can be via a survey, phone call, or even a personal visit where appropriate.
+This can be via a survey, phone call, free training webinars with updates and/or upsells, or a personal visit where appropriate.

 Despite studies proving it's easier to sell to an existing customer than acquire a new one, companies often focus more on getting new leads and prospects.
 Rewarding loyalty helps with customer retention.
 Companies can continue offering the same high-quality content that won a buyers trust.
 Reward offers can be priority customer support, membership sites with exclusive resources, lifetime upgrades, referral discounts and prizes.
 Rewards don't have to be monetary, sometimes being treated as an individual with genuine problems and not "just a number in the books" can be enough to earn customer loyalty.
 Despite the data-driven marketing, consumers are real people with real needs.
 Focusing on the customer lifetime value is part of a good digital marketing strategy.

-Do you have a customized digital content system that attracts leads, converts sales, and delights your buyers?
+Do you have a customized content systems that attracts leads, converts sales, and delights your buyers?

-Let's talk about your company's digital marketing funnels.
+Let's talk about your company's multimedia and marketing funnels.